serradura/u-case/README.md

     [success:, failure:] => {   # (Output)
       type:  <Symbol>,          # Result type.
 Defaults:
                                 # Success = :ok, Failure = :error/:exception
-      result: <Hash>            # The data returned by the use case },
+      result: <Hash>            # The data returned by the use case result },
     accessible_attributes: <Array>, # Properties that can be accessed by the use case's attributes,
-                                    # starting with Hash used to invoke it and which are incremented
+                                    # it starts with Hash used to invoke it and that will be incremented
-                                    # with each result value of the flow's use cases.
+                                    # with the result values of each use case in the flow.
   }
 ]
 ```